suculent/thinx-device-api/README.md

 API Server running on node.js.

-• Serves as an IoT device registration endpoint while soring device data using remote CouchDB server.
+• Serves as an IoT device registration endpoint while storing device data using CouchDB server and Redis session-store.

 • Application is a back-end data provider (security agent) for RTM admin console running on the same server (currently on Apache, but should converge to node.js).